 Antelope Island Red is unique as a barreled aged rum.
 After we’ve made our Premium award winning Antelope Island White Rum, we store it in a used Cabernet wine cask specially prepared for us by Steve Robertson at Hells Canyon Winery in Idaho.
 This rum has a color both red from the wine and brown from the barrel as the spirit works its way through the wine and into the wood, extracting rich vanillin and wine esters on the way out.

-Plantation slaves first discovered that molasses, a by-product of the sugar refining process, fermented into alcohol.
+Sugar cane processing firms first discovered that molasses, a by-product of the sugar refining process, fermented into alcohol.
 Later, distillation of these alcoholic by-products concentrated the alcohol and removed impurities, producing the first true rums.
 Tradition suggests that these rums first originated on the island of Barbados… Antelope Island provides the local inspiration for our island rum.
 (And by the way, we even have a parrot.)

 As you sail for Antelope Island, in the Southern part of the Great Salt Lake, watch for natural fresh-water springs and a land-bridge that emerges when the lake is extremely low!
 Land ho!
 The island a natural refuge for all sorts of wildlife including bighorn sheep, mule deer, pronghorn antelope, coyote and the state bird, the California seagull.